aguirrealvaro/ui-kit/README.md

 ### To do

-- Rename Modal to Dialog, aria props on modal trigger
+- Rename Modal to Dialog
+- button
 - Radio
 - startElement to Selects
 - types and exports